datalust/seq-app-opsgenie/README.md

-# seq-app-opsgenie
+# Opsgenie alerting for Seq

-Create Opsgenie alerts in response to events or notifications in Seq
+This project is currently under development.